Skip to content

 If you prefer to use plain JavaScript without any build steps, you can load the bundled files directly from a CDN like jsDelivr or UNPKG.
 You can also download and host the files yourself.

-Include the following lines in the <head> section of your HTML page:
+Add the following lines to the <head> section of your HTML page:

 html